Teleprompter: History

 In the early years of teleprompter use by politicians, some saw the device as cheating. in 1955, Richard L. Neuberger, a Democratic Senator from Oregon, proposed legislation that if a politician used a teleprompter the use of the device had to be noted in the speech.

 The new technology saw quick adoption in the sponsored film industry where cutting production costs made the difference between a film that made money and one that lost money.
-Cinécraft Productions was the first to advertise the availability of three-camera synchronized filming with a Teleprompter when in 1954 they began to advertise their use of the new technology in Business Screen, a magazine dedicated to the sponsored film industry.
-Cinécraft used the technique to film the 1953 to 1960 weekly television series, The Ohio Story.
-Cinécraft also used the technique for executive desk talks in the 1950s and 60s.
+Cinécraft Productions was the first to advertise the availability of three-camera synchronized filming with a teleprompter when in 1954 they began to advertise their use of the new technology in Business Screen, a magazine dedicated to the sponsored film industry.
+Cinécraft used the technique to film the 1953–1960 weekly television series The Ohio Story.
+Cinécraft also used the technique for executive desk talks in the 1950s and 1960s.

 On January 4, 1954, Dwight Eisenhower was the first President to use a teleprompter for a State of the Union address.

-The first personal computer-based teleprompter, CompuPrompt appeared in 1982.
+The first personal computer-based teleprompter, CompuPrompt, appeared in 1982.
 It was invented and marketed by Courtney M. Goodin and Laurence B. Abrams in Los Angeles, California.
 The custom software and specially-redesigned camera hardware ran on the Atari 800 computer, which featured smooth hardware-assisted scrolling.
 Their company later became ProPrompt, Inc., still in business as of 2021.
 Paper-based teleprompting companies Electronic Script Prompting, QTV, and Telescript followed suit and developed their own software several years later when computers powerful enough to scroll text smoothly became available.
 In January 2010 Compu=Prompt received a Technology and Engineering Emmy Award for "Pioneering Development in Electronic Prompting".